 We collaborate with our partners to match their immediate volunteer needs to Dropbox employees who have the right experience—from recruiting to financial management to data security.

 Dropbox Foundation is a separate legal entity from Dropbox Inc., classified as a 509(a)(3) supporting organization under Rockefeller Philanthropy Advisors.
-The Foundation is overseen by seven board members from Dropbox and Rockefeller Philanthropy Advisors including Dropbox executives Bart Volkmer, Lin-Hua Wu, and Amber Cottle.
+The Foundation is overseen by seven board members from Dropbox and Rockefeller Philanthropy Advisors including Dropbox executives Bart Volkmer, Saman Asheer, and Amber Cottle.
 You can find a copy of the latest annual 990 filing here.

 The Foundation evaluates applicants based on a set of criteria that takes into account the applicant’s commitment to human rights, potential for long-term impact, and opportunities for deep partnership.